-In Excel, there are many ways to copy a worksheet in a same or different workbook.
+In Excel, there are many ways to copy a worksheet in the same or different workbook.
 In this article, we will see many processes on how to copy a worksheet in Excel.
-Here we will discuss the move and copy worksheet feature, shortcuts and Excel VBA to copy a worksheet in Excel.
+Here we will discuss the move and copy worksheet feature, shortcuts, and Excel VBA to copy a worksheet in Excel.

 Copy a Worksheet in the Same Workbook Using Excel Move/Copy Feature

-Excel has a built-in feature for copying a worksheet in another worksheet.
+Excel has a built-in feature for copying a worksheet into another worksheet.
 To perform this follow the below steps.

 - First Select the worksheet that you want to copy.
 Here S1 is the Worksheet that we want to copy.

-- Click on to the Home tab and under the Cells option click on to the Format In the Format button click on the option which states Move or Copy Sheet.
+- Click on the Home tab and under the Cells option click on the Format In the Format button click on the option which states Move or Copy Sheet.

 - After this, you will get a new dialogue box name Move or Copy.
 In that box select Book1 in the To Book drop-down option and S2 in the Before sheet drop-down option.